 Using creative exercises with clearly defined boundaries, one can engage people, iterate on possible solutions, and properly explore and refine ideas and map user flows, making sure both designers and customers maximise learning and uncover real issues.

 I'm happiest when prototyping out ideas quickly, using the lowest fidelity tools (like whiteboards, post-its, pen, and paper) in a fast and inexpensive way.
 Jumping into code or design tools too early means you can miss out on exploring ideas.

-Once a concept is more fully-formed, I then move over to my preferred design tools (SketchApp and InVision), creating high fidelity designs, ensuring all the various states of an app are thought about.
+Once a concept is more fully-formed, I then move over to my preferred design tools (Figma), creating high fidelity designs and/or moving to code in the browser.

 Whether testing design in the browser or on a device, I run structured user testing sessions, with predefined interview scripts using specific test tasks.
 I record these sessions if possible to replay to stakeholders, taking notes and compiling results for easy analysis.